 As we walk on our spiritual path in the outer world, we will also have to walk another path inside.
 A path within a path, if you will.
 This is the way we must go to become aware of our ingrained habit of covering up our inner nakedness.
 And this won’t be an easy habit to break!
 But once we start paying attention to all this and call on the powers available to us—over and over, we need to ask for help and guidance—we’ll begin to notice our shame and our hiding.

 Bit by bit, we will learn how to drop our cloak and step out of our protective shell.
 Every day we do this, we will become more real.
 Not better.
 Not worse.
 And not different from the way we are.
-Without the counterfeit feelings, we’ll just be more real, venturing out into the world as we happen to be right now.
+Without the counterfeit feelings, we’ll just be more real.
+We’ll venture out into the world as we happen to be right now.

 (Learn more in Living Light, Chapter 15: Shame of the Higher Self: We’re Ashamed of Our Best Self.
 Crazy, Right?)